Is This You?

 For example, interactions that involve a lot of email communication or back-and-forth collaboration could easily be automated.
 These low-priority tasks are typically asynchronous and aren’t just limited to email chains – they can range anywhere from a content approval processes to managing data entry.

 Having long lists of these tasks often adds unnecessary stress to your day and can be a huge drain on motivation.
-By allowing workflows handle these tasks, you can cut down on clutter and increase productivity.
+By allowing workflows to handle these tasks, you can cut down on clutter and increase productivity.

 2. Find and Solve the Root of Your Problems